akvorado/akvorado/console/data/docs/02-configuration.md

 If they can make a decision, they should invoke one of the `Classify()` functions with the target element as an argument.
 Once classification is done for an element, it cannot be changed by a subsequent rule.
-All strings are normalized (down case, special chars removed).
+All strings are normalized (lower case, special chars removed).

 - `Exporter.IP` for the exporter IP address